romeerez/orchid-orm/packages/docs/src/guide/orm-setup-and-overview.md

 ## defining a model

-First need to create a base `Model` class to extend from, this code should be in a separate from `db` file:
+First, need to create a base `Model` class to extend from, this code should be separate from the `db` file:

 ```ts
 import { createModel } from 'porm'